Subscribe for discounts, free growing tips + more recipes. Read all Posts »

 Here are some of our favorite Beginner‑Friendly Hot Peppers that beginners and experts alike will enjoy growing from seeds:

 Jalapeño Seeds – we have not just one but 11 different varieties of Jalapenos, and they are some of the easiest hot peppers you can grow because they grow quickly and produce over a long season.
 Jalapenos also come in different colors and heat levels so you can pick your favorites!
+Like them HOT?
 We have a super hot Orange Jalapeno that packs up to 80,000 Scovilles.
 We even have a no-heat jalapeño if you love jalapeño flavor but can't take the heat.

 Green & Red Chile Seeds – The infamous Hatch Chile and Pueblo Chile varieties are fast growing and easy to germinate and grow in any vegetable garden.
 These popular varieties originated in the short season high-desert climates of New Mexico and Colorado, but they do very well across all growing regions.
 These are big peppers, too, so they are fun for beginners!
 You can even grow them in large pots if you don't have a garden.
 Everyone is impressed by the size of these chiles!
 Plus when roasted, their flavor is out of this world.